 I manage investments in stocks and managed funds for high net-worth, sophisticated investors.
-My specialty is investment management and I do not offer financial planning or other related services.
+My specialty is investment management.
+I do not offer financial planning or tax-related services.

 Stock Selection Process